github/docs/content/actions/reference/events-that-trigger-workflows.md

 If you need to filter branches from this event, you can use `branches` or `branches-ignore`.

 In this example, a workflow is configured to run after the separate “Run Tests” workflow completes.
+Workflow has to exists on default repository branch and will only run on it, regardless of whether it is triggered by a workflow run on other branches or not.

 ```yaml
 on: